AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 - **Visually configure** all 20 controls (buttons, dials, scroll wheel, knob)
 - **Press physical buttons** on your TourBox to instantly select controls for editing
 - **Create over 250 unique key combinations per profile** using modifier buttons
+- **Assign double-press actions** to buttons for even more shortcuts
 - **Create application-specific profiles** that automatically switch based on the active window
 - **Import and export profiles** to share with other users
 - **Configure haptic feedback** for rotary controls (knob, scroll wheel, dial)